amel-github/covid19-interventionmeasures/README.md

 Intervention measures are organised in categories; level L1 is the broadest description of the measure while L4 provide the smallest level of detail.
 The column "comment" provides a fine description of the implemented measure.

+The CCCSL is an ongoing collaborative project, built in a time limited by the emergency of the situation.
+The CCCSL will be continuously updated and new countries will added.

 ## Contact information
 Amélie Desvars-Larrive, [Complexity Science Hub Vienna](https://www.csh.ac.at) desvars@csh.ac.at